rse/speechflow/README.md

 **SpeechFlow** is a command-line interface (CLI) based tool, so there is no exciting screenshot possible from its CLI appearance, of course.
-Instead, here is its Web dashboard user interface during the start of a fictive training which is held in German and real-time translated to English.
+Instead, here is a sample of a fictive training which is held in German and real-time translated to English.

-The used configuration in file `sample.conf` was:
+First, the used configuration in file `sample.conf` was:

 ```txt
 device(device: "coreaudio:Elgato Wave:3", mode: "r") |